 “Chicken or pasta?”

-Airplane food have long been a punch line for late-night comedians and disenchanted road warriors.
+Airplane food has long been a punch line for late-night comedians and disenchanted road warriors.
 In one of the greatest customer complaint letters of all time, a Virgin Atlantic passenger offered up this critique to owner Sir Richard Branson: “The potato masher had obviously broken and so it was decided the next best thing would be to pass the potatoes through the digestive tract of a bird.”

 But as the rest of the world collectively retches at the thought of another mystery meal at 36,000 feet, I have a confession to make: I love airplane food.